Fig Jam, ricotta and pistachios, three ingredients quite common in Sicilian cooking come together to make a simple yet elegant crostata!

 For the dough:

 - With the motor running, add the ice water through the feed tube.
-Pulse until the mixture resembles a crumbly dough.
-If the dough is too crumbly add a bit more water.
+Mix until a dough is formed and wraps itself around the blade.
+This will take just a few seconds.

-- Turn out onto a lightly floured surface and shape into a disk.
-Wrap in plastic wrap and refrigerate for about half an hour.
+- Shape the dough into a disk.
+Wrap in plastic wrap and refrigerate for about half an hour or up to an hour.

 For the filling:

 - In a medium-sized bowl combine the ricotta, orange zest, sugar and egg.
-Stir to combine.
+Whisk all ingredients together until well combined.

 To assemble:

 - Spread the ricotta mixture in the centre of the dough, leaving a 1 1/2 inch border all around.
-Spread the fig jam over the ricotta.
+Place dollops of fig jam over the ricotta.
 Sprinkle the filling with pistachios.

 - Fold the border over the filling, gently pleating it into a circular shape.
 Brush the dough with the beaten egg.

-- Bake for 35 minutes until the dough is golden.
+- Bake for 30 minutes until the dough is golden brown.
 Transfer to a wire rack and let cool completely before serving.

 Notes

-- For best results, make sure your butter is well chilled before adding to the flour.
+- For best results, make sure your butter and water are cold before adding to the flour.
+This will ensure a flaky textured crust.

-- If the dough is crumble and too difficult to roll, shape into a disk once again and refrigerate for a while longer.
+- If the dough is crumbly and too difficult to roll, shape into a disk once again and refrigerate for a few minutes longer.

 Mmm, ever since I tasted my first fresh fig years ago from a tree that my parents grew, I can’t get enough of them, and always have to buy fresh figs when I see them, though none have ever tasted as sweet.
 Using the luscious jam in a crostata like this one seems like it might be close, though!
 Beautiful photos, too.